gravitational/teleport/rfd/0109-opsgenie-plugin.md

 ### Opsgenie plugin
-Once an access request has been created, the Opsgenie plugin will create an alert in the service specified in the request annotation using the Opsgenie Alert API [Create](https://docs.opsgenie.com/docs/alert-api#create-alert) endpoint.
+Once an access request has been created, the Opsgenie plugin will create an alert in the service specified in the request annotation opsgenie_notify_services using the Opsgenie Alert API [Create](https://docs.opsgenie.com/docs/alert-api#create-alert) endpoint.

 The appropriate on-call responder can then click the provided link to the access request and approve or deny it.